paalss/ranking-app/README.md

 3.1 In XAMPP interface, start Apache

 3.2 Open the webpage by writing: localhost/path/to/sourceCodeFolder (xampp windows), localhost:8080/path/to/sourceCodeFolder (xampp mac) or similar.

-### NB
-For some reason, the save list function isn't working unless you've opened the browser's developer tools (Inspect element, console etc.) (F12) at least once.

-Or by clicking multiple times at the save button…